windmill-labs/windmilldocs/blog/2023-01-31-issue-tracker-p2/index.md

      };
    }
    ```
-1. Select the `result` property of the `Load Issues` background script for the
+1. Select the `result` property of the `Load Issues` background runnable for the
    `issues` argument.
 1. Select the `result` property of the recently created `Number` component for
    the `days` argument.